Learn How to Make a Wooden Bow!

 During this class you will learn the skills to build a longbow, how to choose the wood, the tools needed and their use, how to make strings, and the way to finish the wood.
 Shooting the bow will also be covered.
 By Sunday your bow will be ready to shoot.
 You will be taught the instinctive shooting method (this is the same method used by people who relied on the bow in their daily lives).

-Instructor: Peter Yencken has been making bows for over 15 years.
+Instructor: Peter Yencken has been making bows for over 20 years.
 He started making bows while working for Tom Brown's Tracking & Wilderness Survival School.
-He is also a guest teacher at many wilderness schools around the country.
-He has taught the art of making bows to 400+ people of all ages.
+He is a guest teacher at many wilderness schools around the country.
+He has taught the art of making bows to well over 500 people of all ages.
+Peter is a native of Australia and is a talented woodworker.
+At Alderleaf, Peter offers his expertise at our Wooden Bow Making Course each summer.

 -Bow Making Course Participant